 The Beginners Guide to Homeschooling

 Then, public school happened.
-Even though I had carefully selected the elementary school he would attend and it seemed fantastic, it only took a few weeks before we started having problems.
+Even though I had carefully selected the elementary school my new first-grader would attend and it seemed fantastic, it only took a few weeks before we started having problems.
 My son quickly lost his love of learning, was bored, and cried almost every day when I dropped him off.
 Talk about breaking a Mom’s heart!

-Now that I feel I’m a bit of a veteran homeschooler, it’s time to start sharing my experiences.
+Now that I feel I’m a bit of a veteran homeschooler, it’s time to start sharing my experiences by writing this beginner’s guide to homeschooling.
 We’ve used a lot of different curricula, tried different methods of learning, figured out what works for us in planning and organization, learned the value of homeschool groups and classes, and figured out how to get through a day when no one seems to want to get along.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 By definition, homeschooling is the education of children at home by their parents.
 Depending on where you live, the education could also be provided by grandparents, legal guardians, or other relatives.
 It’s important to check with your state to find the exact rules.

 You’ll hear a lot of people say that homeschooling is not about re-creating school at home.
 While I agree with that statement, for you, the way you were educated may be all you know.
 When you start homeschooling, doing things “like a school” might be where you find comfort and reassurance.
 And that’s okay!
 You might start from that place but as you go along your confidence will build, you’ll learn a lot more about how to make homeschool work for you and your family, and you will develop your own unique method of teaching and learning.